inveniosoftware/docs-invenio-rdm/docs/install/scaffold.md

 the generated project into a version control system, as it will contain the customizations for your repository.
 If you're working on an existing repository you can skip the scaffolding step, as it only has to be done once.

+This documentation describes `invenio-cli` version 1.6.0.
+Other versions may have different data requests.

 The CLI will require the following data:

 - **Project name**: Title of your project with space allowed (project name for humans)